-Your submission should be a score for a short piece (less than 8 minutes) for solo piano.
-Pieces can (but are not required to) include extended techniques for the pianist.
+Your submission should be a score for a short piece (less than 8 minutes) for:

 We welcome all styles/genres in either standard musical notation or graphic scores.
 BC composers of all levels of experience to submit a piece for our Sonic Boom Masterclass.